andrewKOwong/mixedconclusions/content/blog/boardgames_part_one.md

 ```

-For example.

-Because of this design, `RetrieverLogger` is tightly coupled to `Retriever`, which could impair reusability and refactoring.

 ### Calling the Script
 optional parameters
 deploying on AWS

-I ran this on an AWS server, batch size, cooldown, yadayada.
+I ran this on an AWS EC2 instance, batch size, cooldown, yadayada.
 This is probably very conservative, and took ~30 hours.

  This is probably overly conservative.
 But this may I could spend less than 20% of time actively maintaining a connection.